What Human Foods Are Safe for My Dog To Eat?

 A few spoonfuls of rice won’t harm your dog.
 This food may not pack lots of nutrients but is easy for dogs to digest.
 It’s a suitable meal for dogs with stomach troubles too.
 Its high carb content means you should only feed rice in moderation to diabetic dogs.

 The number of human foods safe for dogs doesn’t end with this list.
 So, you’ll have more opportunities to share your favorite foods with your pet.
-Introduce these foods slowly and stick to nutritious dog food as the dog’s primary diet though.
+Any veterinarian services you talk to about this will tell you that first and foremost, you must introduce these foods slowly and stick to nutritious dog food as the dog’s primary diet.
+In case your dog ate something that made him sick, it’s best to bring him to the vet immediately.